The Luck of Barry Lyndon: The seducer Giacomo Casanova

-Finally, it is not excluded, according to Anisman, cited by Colby, that Thackeray may have thought, or even borrowed from the Mémoires de Jacques Casanova to which Barry refers in chapter IX, the Venetian adventurer Giacomo Casanova (1725–1798) mentioned twice (pp. 128, 141) and who, like Barry, writes that he "lived like a philosopher".
+It is possible, according to Anisman, that Thackeray borrowed from the Mémoires de Jacques Casanova, to which Barry refers in chapter IX.
+The Venetian adventurer Giacomo Casanova is mentioned twice and wrote that he, like Barry, "lived like a philosopher".

 Adaptations

 Stanley Kubrick adapted the novel into the film Barry Lyndon, released in 1975.
-Unlike in the novel, the film is not narrated by the titular character.
+Unlike the novel, the film is not narrated by the titular character.

 Irish playwright Don McCamphill produced a similar two-hour radio dramatization for the BBC in 2003.
-McCamphill's follows the book more closely than Kubrick's but is more condensed.
+It follows the book more closely than Kubrick's film but is more condensed.